 - Platelets, the smallest blood cells, help to clot the blood and control bleeding.

-- Plasma is the liquid part of whole blood and contains a mixture of water, proteins, electrolytes, carbohydrates, cholesterol, hormones, and vitamins.
+- Plasma, the pale yellow liquid part of whole blood.
+It's a mixture of water, proteins, electrolytes, carbohydrates, cholesterol, hormones, and vitamins.

-Transfusions take 1 to 4 hours, depending on how much blood and what type is given, and no special recovery time is needed.
+Transfusions take 1 to 4 hours, depending on how much blood is given and the blood type.
+No special recovery time is needed.

 Most transfusions are done in a hospital, but can be done elsewhere when necessary.
 In most cases, the blood comes from volunteer donors.
-The blood of the donor, which is carefully screened to ensure its safety, must match the blood of the person receiving it.
+The blood of the donor, which is carefully screened to ensure its safety, must be compatible with the blood type of the person receiving it.

 Why Blood Transfusions Are Performed